-- 2.1.4 Reconsideration of a non-mandatory case in the year immediately following disapproval-non-approval of a promotion or tenure recommendation is subject to a review as provided in section 2.2.2. - 2.1.5 If the department does not approve a faculty member's request for a review, the faculty member may appeal the decision to the Committee on Library Personnel PolicyAppointment and Promotion Committee after receiving written notification of the department's decision.
+2.1.4 Reconsideration of a non-mandatory case in the year immediately following disapproval-non-approval of a promotion or tenure recommendation is subject to a review as provided in section 2.2.2.

+2.1.5 If the department supervisor does not approve encourage a faculty member's request for a review, the faculty member may appeal the decision to the Committee on Library Personnel PolicyAppointment and Promotion CommitteeUniversity Senate's Library Promotion and Tenure CommitteeLibrary faculty of higher rank after receiving written notification of the department's decision.
 The appeal must be accompanied by supporting documents.
-In the case of a negative decision by the Committee on Library Personnel PolicyAppointment and Promotion Committee, the case may be appealed to the Provost for a final decision.
+In the case of a negative decision by the CommitteeUniversity Senate's Library Personnel PolicyAppointment and Promotion CommitteeLibrary faculty of higher rank, the case may be appealed to the University Senate's Library Promotion and Tenure Committee-and then to the Provost, and then the President-for Provest for a final decision.